Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states it provides live USD exchange rates against major currencies.
-The verb 'Live' and resource 'exchange rates' are specific.
-It implicitly distinguishes from siblings like duvera__finance_crypto_price by focusing on fiat currencies.
+It uses a specific verb (provides) and resource (exchange rates), and the scope (USD vs major currencies) distinguishes it from sibling tools like duvera__finance_crypto_price.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.